Nuestra conclusión

 Anchura / Ajuste

-Altra promises its roomiest Original FootShape Fit in the Olympus 6 Hike Low GTX and we've got a one-to-one gel replica of the shoe to confirm it.
+Altra promises its roomiest Original FootShape Fit in the Olympus 6 Hike Low GTX and we've got a one-to-one gel mold of the shoe's interiors to confirm it.

-Locating the widest part of the shoe's mold between the ball of the foot and the pinkie, our caliper measured it at a whopping 99.9 mm!
+Locating the widest part of the shoe's mold, our caliper measured it at a whopping 99.9 mm!
 None of the hiking shoes we've tested so far exceed the ultra-wide dimensions of the Olympus 6.
 Almost 6 mm wider than the average, this shoe's internal space can finally bring peace to hikers with wide feet.

-Conversely, narrow footers should steer clear of this option and most other Altra shoes for that matter.
-The brand prides itself in making roomy footwear with foot-shaped toeboxes which is a love-it-or-hate-it situation.
+Conversely, narrow footers should steer clear of this option and most other Altra shoes, for that matter.
+The brand prides itself on making roomy footwear with foot-shaped toeboxes, which is a love-it-or-hate-it situation.

 Altra Olympus 6 Hike Low GTX Width / Fit